GoogleCloudPlatform/cloud-code-intellij/kubernetes/README.md

 * AWS Container Repository (ECR): `{aws_account_id}.dkr.ecr.{region}.amazonaws.com/{my-app}`
 * Azure Container Registry (ACR): `{my_acr_name}.azurecr.io/{my-app}`

-The resulting image name is concatenated from the specified default image repository and the image name specified in the project Kubernetes resources.
-For this example, and GCR image repository as the default one, the resulting full image name would be `gcr.io/{project_id}/gcr.io/gcp-dev-tools/hello-spring-boot`.
+The resulting image name is concatenated from the specified default image repository and the image name from the project Kubernetes resources.
+For this `hello-spring-boot` example, and GCR image repository as the default one, the resulting full image name would be `gcr.io/{project_id}/gcr.io/gcp-dev-tools/hello-spring-boot`.

 *Note*: this step is not required when you work with your own Kubernetes manifests and Skaffold configuration where you specify a repository and an image name that are accessible to you.